Getting Started

 Add context-local fields

-```python from mollog import get_logger, scoped_context
+```python from mollog import Context, get_logger

 logger = get_logger("api")

-with scoped_context(request_id="req-42", trace_id="trace-7"): logger.info("accepted") ```
+with Context.scope("accept-request", request_id="req-42", trace_id="trace-7"): logger.info("accepted") ```

 Use a queue listener